-Rule 10.46(f), as amended in July 2013, also provides for another advisory council position for the chair of the Trial Court Presiding Judges Advisory Committee.
-The rule requires the committee to submit one nomination for its chair each year to the Chief Justice.
+&lt;sup>7 Rule 10.46(f) was amended to require one nomination from the committee to the Chief Justice for the chair position of the Trial Court Presiding Judges Advisory Committee.
+Previously, the rule provided for three nominations from the committee to the Chief Justice from which to make a selection and an appointment to the Judicial Council.

+committee to submit one nomination for its chair each year to the Chief Justice.
 The Chief Justice appoints the chair to serve as an advisory member of the council.